 There are four different companies that make the commute across the Baltic Sea.
 These are Tallink Silja Line, Viking Line, Eckerö Line and Linda Line.
 It is extremely easy to book the trip directly from their webpages.

 There even used to be a helicopter that flew you across but not anymore.
-None of these ferries are your luxury cruise liners but if you want to travel in style, they all offer some sort of comfort or business class.
+None of these ferries are your luxury cruise liners but if you want to travel in style, they all offer comfort or business class for an extra charge.